Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials and templates.

 You’ll love how Mod Podge stiffens these paper towel ghosts so you can pose them.
 These flying ghosts—made using paper towels stiffened with Mod Podge—will keep their shape year after year.
 Although making them is a bit messy, what project using Mod Podge isn’t?
 They are really very simple and easy to make.

-In this article, I’ll show you with a pictured tutorial exactly how easy you can make a bevy of flying ghosts for your home, classroom, or office.
+In this article, I’ll show you with a pictured tutorial exactly how easily you can make a bevy of flying ghosts for your home, classroom, or office.
 Use them as Halloween party decorations and then give them as favors when the party is over.
-If you make one of these cuties, you’ll be hooked and want to make more of them.
 Very inexpensive to make.

 - White paper towels